Dr Simon Fox QC - Personal Injury

 Simon is an invited speaker at the Royal College of Surgeons, the British Medical Association, APIL, AvMA and the Law Society.

-Assistant Coroner for Avon and Gloucestershire.
+Assistant Coroner for Avon.

 Cerebral Palsy - £25 million (lump sum equivalent).